APPLICATION AVAILABLE JUNE 1; DEADLINE SEPTEMBER 1

 The mission of The Fund for Women & Girls, a special initiative of The Foundation for Enhancing Communities, is to broaden the awareness of and response to issues affecting women and girls through the power of collective philanthropy.
+Created in 2000, The Fund for Women & Girls has been working for nearly two decades to and continues to strengthen its primary goals:

 - Providing opportunities to address basic needs or develop economic self-sufficiency.